vanhohen/WebNinja/File Inclusion/PHP.md

 ## Abuse

-Problem here code get a file and there is 2 condition:
+Problem here, code gets a file and there is 2 condition:

 - File should start with "file"
 - File shouldn't be "include.php"

-application expect us to read content of "file1" "file2" "file3" if we enumerate numbers near the files we can read secret file that doens't shown the user
+Application expect us to read content of "file1" "file2" "file3" if we enumerate numbers near the files we can read secret file that doens't shown the user

 ## Payload